 da Vinci® Myomectomy

 If you’ve been diagnosed with fibroid tumors, your doctor may recommend a myomectomy.
-With a myomectomy procedure, your surgeon removes the fibroids and not your uterus.
+With a myomectomy, your surgeon removes the fibroids and not your uterus.
 If you are considering surgery, ask your doctor about minimally invasive da Vinci® Myomectomy.

 Why da Vinci Myomectomy?